ulab-uiuc/CS598-Topics-in-LLM-Agents/README.md

 | May 6 | **Final Presentation** |  |
  ## Tentative Grading

  **Groups**:  All activities of this course, except your own participation :), will be performed in groups of 3 students.
-Form a group of 3 members and [declare your group's membership and paper preferences]()(to add a form) by **Jan 30**.
+You can use [Piazza](https://piazza.com/illinois/spring2025/cs598jy2) to find your team mates online.
+Form a group of 3 members and [declare your group's membership and paper preferences (with your UIUC email address)](https://docs.google.com/forms/d/e/1FAIpQLSdDTtBOoZyMoQtq8EN0Zef_viHxujb4M3ImwkTtbZC48hOU3w/viewform?usp=header ) by **Jan 30**.
 After this date, we will form groups from the remaining students.

  | Component                 | Weight | Breakdown                      |
 |---------------------------|--------|--------------------------------|